 If you want to find out for yourself then please do use the online boat checker and if you have spotted an unlicensed boat, we’ll automatically be notified.

 You can order a free pair of plastic holders to display your own boat licence in your windows from our shop.

 Please note, we do not issue licences to our own workboats.
-A separate fleet management system ensures that all our boats comply with safety requirements.
+A separate fleet management system makes sure all our boats comply with safety needs.